RetroDECK/ES-DE/USERGUIDE-DEV.md

 ### Tangerine Computer Systems Oric

-These games are executed using the Oricutron emulator which is readily available on Windows but quite problematic to get hold on for Linux and macOS.
+These games can be run using either MAME standalone or the Oricutron emulator.
+The latter is readily available on Windows but quite problematic to get hold on for Linux and macOS.
+It's also not available for Android at all.

+**MAME**

+To use MAME you simply need the `oric1.zip` BIOS file in the ROMs/oric directory and your games should work.
+Note however that only tape files can be used with MAME, and not diskettes.
+To run diskette files you will need to use Oricutron instead.

+When running tape files there is quite some loading time involved, so it's recommended to fast-forward through the loading process.
+How this is done differs per platform but usually it's via the page down key on Linux and via the insert key on Windows.
+For this to work you may first need to disable UI controls in MAME via the scroll lock key.
+For MAME4droid 2024 you can hold the Start and A buttons to fast-forward.
+For additional details about this functionality refer to the MAME documentation.

+**Oricutron**

 Although there is a macOS build available at the Oricutron [download page](http://www.petergordon.org.uk/oricutron/) this seems to not work properly, or it's unclear how it should be used.
-As such this system is unsupported on macOS, but the configuration entries still exist in the bundled es_find_rules.xml and es_systems.xml files so if you manage to get the emulator to run, ES-DE should work with these games.

 Likewise on Linux there seems to be no binaries available for download so you need to build the emulator yourself.
 As multiple files like images and roms are needed to run this emulator, it's easiest to download and extract the Windows version which contains all this data and then build from source code and simply copy over the `Oricutron` binary (example below using Ubuntu):

 ```
 mkdir -p ~/Applications/oricutron